baconandtoast/mfc-archiver/README.md

 The script will ask for the URL of the `.m3u8` file and the name of the MP4 file to save the live stream to.
 The MP4 file will be created in the current working directory.

+When the download is in progress, you can pause or resume the download by entering p or r respectively.
+To quit the script, enter q.

 ## How to get URL for .m3u8

 In the case of MyFreeCams, go to models live stream, open developer tools, go to network tab and search for .m3u8.